nodegoat/documentation/usage/API/store.md

 }
 ```

-To both add and update Objects in a single request you access 'https://nodegoat.io/project/1/data/type/2/object/' and use the key 'add' to provide and array with Objects to be added and use the key 'update' to provide a list with the Objects to be overwritten:
+To both add and update Objects in a single request you access 'https://nodegoat.io/project/1/data/type/2/object/' and use the key 'add' to provide and array with Objects to be added and use the key 'update' to provide a dictionary with the Objects to be overwritten:

 ```json
 {